Porto bucket list

-Here you will also find a fantastic 18-hectare park with fountain, ponds, gardens and a treetop walk with fantastic panoramic views of the ground.
+Here you will also find a fantastic 18-hectare park with a fountain, ponds, gardens and a treetop walk with fantastic panoramic views of the ground.

 São Bento railway station

 There are 3 large wall portraying historical life scenes in those painted tiles.
-This station is very central and likely you will pass by it walking or use it while commuting to another area in Porto.
+This station is very central and likely you will pass by it while walking or use it while commuting to another area in Porto.

 Stroll Praça da Liberdade & Avenida dos Aliados